Arthur Collins Arrested Over Acid Attack As Ferne McCann Confirms She’s Pregnant With His Baby

 Who is Arthur Collins?

 Before the acid attack, Arthur Collins seemed to have a bright future ahead with Ferne McCann as her love interest, as reported by Telegraph.
-Last week the pair were featured in the latest issue of OK!
-Magazine, in which the two revealed they were already talking about getting married soon.
+Last week the pair was featured in the latest issue of OK! magazine, in which the two revealed they were already talking about getting married soon.

 Wonder if @OK_Magazine regret having an 'on the run' on their front page? #awkward #fernemccann #arthurcollins pic.twitter.com/2lV0nAdYEF